dotnet/runtime/docs/design/features/runtime-handled-tasks.md

 In the second prototype we leave it up to the JIT to generate the state machines for async2 functions.
 When awaiting an async2 function from within an async2 function the JIT generates suspension code to capture the live state in a continuation.
 In addition, the JIT generates code for each of these suspension points to be able to resume from the continuation that was created.

+This prototype is enabled by default, or when `DOTNET_RuntimeAsyncViaJitGeneratedStateMachines=1`.

 ### Suspension